-Austrian Grand Prix
+Grand Prix

 Its most recent return to the calendar in 2014 was welcomed by many fans in an era when F1 had been edging away from traditional European race tracks.
-The Austrian Grand Prix is well attended by a knowledgeable and enthusiastic crowd who convene on the grassy hills around the circuit and in the campsites to create a music festival-like atmosphere.
+The Red Bull Ring is an old school Grand Prix goers experience, far away from the glamour and conveniences of a large international city.

-The Red Bull Ring is an old school Grand Prix goers experience far away from the glamour and conveniences of a large international city.
-It’s a place for the cool box and the fold up chairs; a place for true motorsports fans, with petrol running through their veins and carbon fibre for their bones, reveling in their natural habitat.
+The Austrian Grand Prix attracts enthusiastic fans who create a music festival-like atmosphere on the circuit’s grassy hills and in the campsites.
+It’s a place for the cool box and the fold-up chairs; for true motorsports fans, with petrol running through their veins and carbon fibre for bones.

 Austrian Grand Prix F1 Spectator Tips